 - Rest: Let the cake rest in the pan for 10 minutes and then remove it from the pan and transfer it to a cooling rack.

 - Combine: Mix the melted butter and cocoa powder together in a bowl.
 Add the vanilla and powdered sugar.
 Add and mix in the boiling hot water.
-Pour the icing over the cake and sprinkle powdered sugar over it as desired.
-Wait 10-15 minutes before cutting the cake to give the icing time to stop dripping.
+Pour the ganacheover the cake and sprinkle powdered sugar over it as desired.
+Wait 10-15 minutes before cutting the cake to give the ganache time to stop dripping.

 Expert Tips